Madic-/ansible-check_mk/README.md

 * [x] [InfluxDB](https://www.influxdata.com)
   * [x] Pre-configuring Nagflux database
 * [x] [Nagflux](https://github.com/Griesbacher/nagflux)
+* [ ] Single-Sign on for Checkmk / Thruk / Grafana (maybe [dex](https://github.com/dexidp/dex)?)

+With these tools installed Checkmk writes all performance data as pnp4nagios rrd graphs, viewable within Wato, and into an influxdb, viewable as Grafana graph template within Thruk.
+The data within influxdb can also be used to create custom dashboards within Grafana.

 I assume you have a process in place to configure apache2 with a valid TLS configuration because by default all WebUIs are only accessible via http.
 A valid TLS configuration is out of scope of this role.

 ## Supported Operating Systems

 * Ubuntu 20.04
+* Ubuntu 18.04

 ## Role Variables